 Use these disaster-assistance vocabulary exercises to practice important academic vocabulary emphasized in issue 14 of English Detective.
-(Toward a World without Hunger) and in this TED talk on ending hunger-- worth listening to or reading on its own, as well as to notice how the vocabulary is used.
+(Toward a World without Hunger) and in this TED talk on ending hunger.
 These fill-in exercises also review important words from previous issues.

 objective, occur, recovery, straightforward

 We need a straightforward, realistic, approach to natural disasters.
 Cycles of drought and floods, earthquakes, hurricanes, and tornadoes are recurrent events in various parts of the world.
 We cannot prevent them, or predict the exact times they will occur, but we can prevent much suffering by preparing beforehand.

 Planning, good communication systems, and well-maintained roads and other infrastructure can facilitate the delivery of relief supplies and save lives during the crisis.
 Once the worst effects of the disaster are past, recovery and restoration can begin.